defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/75-reconfigure-modlishka.md

 weight = 75
 +++

 Let's go through the authentication flow to determine what the username and password fields when conducting a normal login.
-First thing we want to do is open developer tools and ensure 'Persist Logs` is checked.
+First thing we want to do is open developer tools and ensure `Persist Logs` is checked.

 ![Persist Logs](/static/how-to-phishing/authentik-devtools-persist-logs.png)